bright/new-www/content/our-areas/web-development.md

 slug: web-development
 short_description: We provide a wide range of custom full stack web development services.
-We rely on a rich technology stack, including JavaScript, CSS, HTML, Java, Node.js, AWS, and more
+We rely on a rich technology stack, including JavaScript, CSS, HTML, Java, Node.js, AWS, and more.
 order: 2
 title: build solution with web development team
 intro: If you are looking for a web development company, you’ve come to the